-Shadow Layer
+Shadow Node

 With the Shadow effect, you can turn a drawing into a shadow.
 It doesn't matter if the drawing layer is a fully coloured character.
 The Shadow effect will render it into a grey, semitransparent, slightly blurry silhouette.
-You must clone your layer to see the original image displayed on top of the shadow.
+You must connect your layer a second time to the your Composite node to see the original image displayed on top of the shadow.